palikar/blog-hugo-files/content/posts/pandas_notes.md

 2000-01-10 -0.186834 -0.131418 -0.530804 -0.624335
 ```

-The window is big 3-elements and therefore the fist two rows don't have the needed neighbors.
+The window is big 3-elements and therefore the first two rows don't have the needed neighbors.

-1. Expanding - Calculate something for the first element, then for the first and second together, then for the first, second and third together and so on and so forth.
+1. Expanding - Calculate something for the first element, then for the first and second together, then for the first, second and third together and so forth.
 This is done with **expanding(min\_periods=n)**. _min\_periods_ shows when the computations begin (the number of rows needed in order the generated row not to be _NaN_).

     ```python
     import pandas as pd